mad-lab-fau/gaitmap/docs/source/development/development_guide.md

 It will act as a develop branch for just this feature.
 Remember, to rebase this temporary dev branch onto master from time to time.

+.. note:: Due to the way gaitmap is build, it is often possible to develop new features (e.g. algorithms) without
+          touching the gaitmap source code.
+          Hence, it is recommended to devlop large features in a separate repository and only merge them into gaitmap once you worked out all the kinks.
+          This avoids long living feature branches in gaitmap and allows you to develop your feature in a more flexible way.

 ### General Git Tips

 - Communicate with your Co-developers